There's a reason why Little India has earned a rep as a hip 'hood. We explore the best Indian restaurants, boutique hotels and things to do.

 The Great Madras, 28 Madras Street, Singapore 208422

-Wanderlust hotel was one of the pioneers in cutting-edge boutique hotels in Singapore, breathing life to the city’s ‘themed hotels’ scene.
+Wanderlust was one of the pioneers of cutting-edge boutique hotels in Singapore, breathing life to the city’s ‘themed hotels’ scene.
 The place has since undergone a revamp.
 Blending old world charm with contemporary style, all 29 rooms and suites are now decked in sleek natural finishes and smart textural overlays.
-Our pick: The Loft, which comes with a cosy kitchenette and workspace.
+Our pick?
+The Loft, which comes with a cosy kitchenette and workspace.

 Wanderlust, 2 Dickson Road, Singapore 209494

 Situated right on top of Farrer Park MRT Station, this 300-room hotel is set amidst a thriving enclave.
 A harmonious blend of old and new, the building’s facade and classic silhouette sit tastefully with the surrounding heritage pre-war shophouses.
 Rooms and lofts are equipped with organic Australian-owned Appelles amenities.
 Make a splash at the outdoor pool on the rooftop terrace and end your night with a Thai gastronomical encounter at Blue Jasmine restaurant.

 Park Hotel Farrer Park, 10 Farrer Park Station Road, Singapore 217564

 27. One Farrer Hotel

 The leading five-star urban hotel features an award-winning collection of over 700 pieces of original contemporary abstract art.
 The “hotels within a hotel” concept allows you to select from chic rooms including loft-style apartments, a sophisticated penthouse and luxurious villas.
 Now, this is what we call value for your buck.
 While you’re there, don’t miss out on dining at Socieaty, which houses Les Amis brands like Tenjin, Mui Kee Congee, Lemak Boys and Peperoni Pizzeria.